Dual sensory loss

 What is dual sensory loss/deafblindness?

-Dual Sensory Loss is when someone loses their hearing and sight.
+Dual sensory loss is when someone loses their hearing and sight.
 People with a dual sensory loss are also referred to as deafblind.

-People are regarded as ‘Deafblind if their combined hearing and sight loss cause problems with mobility, communication and access to information’ (SENSE, 2002).
+People are regarded as "Deafblind if their combined hearing and sight loss cause problems with mobility, communication and access to information" (SENSE, 2002).

-The group also includes:
+The group also includes people:

-Sense and Deafblind UK offer this support to address the difficulties with accessing information, communication and mobility.
+Sense and Deafblind UK offer this support to address the difficulties with accessing information, communication, and mobility.

 What help can I get from the Sensory Team?